 How To Prepare Your Gaming PC To Sell

 One of the first things you should decide is how you want to sell your gaming PC.
-You have two options:
+You have two options.

 The first option is to sell your computer as a single, whole machine.
 This is the condition that your gaming PC is likely already in.
-Selling your PC pre-assembled has several benefits, but also a few drawbacks.
+Selling your PC pre-assembled has several benefits, but it also has a few drawbacks.

-One of the main benefits is that the transaction will be done in one move.
-Once the fully-assembled PC is purchased, you have your chunk of cash and don’t need to worry about any further steps.
-You’ll also get a larger lump sum as you’ll be selling your entire machine at once.
+One of the main benefits is that the entire transaction will be done at once.
+After the fully-assembled PC is purchased, you have your chunk of cash and don’t need to worry about any further steps.

-You also may have an easier time making a sale, especially if your PC is good quality or a good price.
+There’s an excellent chance that you’ll have an easier time making a sale, especially if your PC is in great condition or is a good price.
 Many people are in the market for an entire computer rather than building their own from parts.

 On the other hand, selling your PC part by part can net you more money in the end.
 Some parts are worth much more than others (the GPU and CPU are likely the most expensive components, for example).

-If you’re selling peripherals with the PC such as a keyboard, mouse, or headset, make sure those are cleaned and sanitized as well.
-Doing so will help them to sell for as much as possible as well as making them better for whoever ends up with your PC.
+If you’re selling peripherals with the PC, such as a keyboard, mouse or headset, make sure those are cleaned and sanitized as well.
+Doing so will help them sell for as much as possible and make them better for whoever ends up with your PC.

 Best Places To Sell Your Gaming PC

 With Swappa, you may have a better chance at a sale if you’re selling your gaming PC in one piece.
-However, if you’re attempting to sell your GPU, they have a section specifically for video cards!
+However, if you’re attempting to sell your GPU, they have a section specifically for video cards.

 Overall, Swappa is a reliable site that’s continuing to grow and focuses on legitimate sales.
 Selling your computer for parts won’t be the best choice, but if you’re selling your entire PC, Swappa is a fantastic option.